chengsly/V2D/tutorial_finemapping.md

 ## 3. Perform functionally informed fine-mapping using V2Dx

-The detailed pipeline to compute V2Dx scores is provided here [URL].
+The detailed pipeline to compute V2Dx scores is provided in the [V2Dx tutorial](tutorial.md).

 ### 3a.
 Split GWAS Summary Statistics